jbannick/hellokata-java/src/json/jackson/simplest/README.md

 http://central.maven.org/maven2/com/fasterxml/jackson/core/jackson-annotations/2.9.0/
 http://central.maven.org/maven2/com/fasterxml/jackson/core/jackson-databind/2.9.0/

 WARNING: Jackson's databind for versions later than 2.9.0 would work here.
-However, it will not work with Java Modules.
+However, it will not work with Java 9 Modules.
-Specifically, Java can not find the jackson.databind module.
+Specifically, for Jackson versions 2.9.1 - 2.9.5, Java can not find the jackson.databind module.

 1. Copy the src directory tree to your destination location
 2. Copy build.sh to that location